ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

 Files often have long, meaningless complex file names.
 This makes it difficult to find the file later.
 In this case you can let users provide a human friendly file name too.

 If you add additional fields, then you can also show the answers on the check screen alongside the file.

+## Reducing file sizes

+Large files can slow users down which is especially the case in repeat-use, frequently used services like a case working system.

+It can be helpful to automatically reduce the file size of the upload files.

 ## Known gaps